+Transmission of samples and information related to their management is accomplished via an OpenDDS-specific transport framework that allows the service to be used with a variety of transport protocols.
 Transports are typically specified via configuration files and are attached to various entities in the publisher and subscriber processes.
-See Transport Configuration Options for details on configuring ETF components.
+See Transport Configuration for details on configuring transports generally.